wh-alice/mig_visualstudio/vs/misc/how-to--get-a-service-from-the-dte-object.md

 ---
-title: "How to: Get a Service from the DTE Object" ms.custom: "" ms.date: "10/13/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Get a Service from the DTE Object | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""